 2.09 Subscriber's Right to Terminate Services and Early Cancellation

-(a) Term Contracts: All Comwave Contracts renew automatically upon their expiration for successive one year terms unless specifically advised otherwise by the Subscriber thirty days before automatic renewal on the activation anniversary date.
+(a) Term Contracts: Except as prohibited by law in your jurisdiction, all Comwave Contracts renew automatically upon their expiration (the Initial Term) for an additional term equal to the Initial Term, unless specifically advised otherwise by the Subscriber thirty days before automatic renewal on the activation anniversary date.
 The Subscriber is responsible for early cancellation fees (ECF) of their contract period.
-ECF shall be calculated by multiplying the number of months remaining on the contract by the monthly fees associated with the Services in the contract.
-The contract start date for VoIP services shall be the date the VoIP equipment is registered on the Comwave network and billing has commenced; for long distance users the date is from the date of subscription to Comwave.
-In order to prevent the Contract from renewing automatically; the Subscriber must call Comwave and request cancellation at least thirty days prior to the expiration date.
-Third party termination requests will not be accepted.
+ECF shall be calculated by multiplying the number of months remaining on the contract by the monthly fees associated with the Services in the contract up to $200 for each Service.
+The contract start date for all Services shall be the date the Comwave provided equipment is registered on the Comwave network and billing has commenced; for long distance users the date is from the date of subscription to Comwave.
+In order to prevent the Contract from renewing automatically; the Subscriber must contact Comwave by telephone and request cancellation at least thirty days prior to the expiration date.
+Third-party termination requests will not be accepted.

 (b) No-Contract: Subscribers enrolled in a month-to-month package shall only be liable for the charges used up to one month after their cancellation date.
 In addition the Subscriber will be responsible for all charges for the Standard Service incurred up to the effective cancellation date.
 The Subscriber must formally and personally request cancellation at least thirty days prior to the expiration date.
 Third party termination requests are not approved.